[General widget styling]

-Theo Denovan tells us how a talent for tech enabled his journey to Partner at the age of 27.
+Theo Denovan shares how his talent for technology propelled him to become a Partner at just 27.

 I grew up in Queensland, and moved to Sydney to study a Bachelor of Commerce at the University of Sydney after high school, though it only took a year before I moved back home because of Sydney’s crazy rental prices!
 It was at the University of Queensland where I completed a Commerce and Law degree with honours.